 We obsess over shopping cart abandonment but consider what comes prior to putting something in a shopping cart — the product page.

-13. Create a Seamless Continuity Between What the Customer Sees on the Product Page, and What They See in Their Shopping Cart
+13. Create Continuity Between the Product Page, and Shopping Cart

 If possible, display a thumbnail of the image in the shopping cart.
 The customer wants to make sure that they are actually purchasing the item that they selected.
 Making the cart items visible and visual is a great way to keep the customer moving through to completion.